jfreboud/neko/README.md

 we will present a method to train a model to capture the inherent signal of an ECG in an unsupervised way.
 This model will be called the encoder.
-In the meanwhile, let us figure out the value of such en encoder.
+In the meanwhile, let us figure out the value of such an encoder.

 First, the encoder can be used to structure a dataset of patients for whom we have recorded ECGs. \